Confidence-Aware Multi-Field Model Calibration: Experiments

 \subsection{Hyperparameter Analysis}

-Our method has a single hyperparameter $\lambda$ located in the z-score mapping function to control the calibration strength manually.
+Our method has a single hyperparameter $\lambda$ in the z-score mapping function Eq.~(\ref{eq.z_map}) to control the calibration strength manually.
 Its main effect is to select a relatively higher confidence level when observed samples are adequate, thus making the calibrated prediction closer to the observation.
 Here, we discuss the influence of different settings of $\lambda$.
-In detail, we set $\lambda\in\{0,0.2,0.4\dots,3.0\}$ and perform experiments on the industrial dataset.
-The results are shown in Fig.~\ref{fig.hyperparams}.
-Overall, the fluctuation of field-wise calibration errors like Field-RCE and Multi-field-RCE is within a small range as $\lambda$ changes.
-For global calibration error metrics, the change of ECE is relatively violent when $\lambda$ is large, while MVCE remains almost unchanged throughout.
+We set $\lambda=0,0.2,0.4\dots,3.0$ and experiment on the industrial dataset.
+Results are shown in Fig.~\ref{fig.hyperparams}.
+Overall, the variation of field-wise calibration errors like Field-RCE and Multi-Field-RCE is within a small range as $\lambda$ changes.
+For global calibration error metrics, the change of ECE is relatively violent when $\lambda$ is significant, while MVCE remains almost the same.
 When $\lambda=0$, the awareness of confidence is removed, which means we disregard the model prediction and believe entirely in the observation.
 We achieve a local optimum at this point.
-As $\lambda$ increases, the calibration intensity gradually decreases, and the global optimal $\lambda$ is around 1.6, considering all the calibration errors.
+As $\lambda$ increases, the calibration intensity gradually decreases, and the global optimal $\lambda$ is around 1.6.